 Procedures like liposuction and tummy tucks give you immediate results.
 Plus, it’s an especially good option for patients who are unhappy with their natural fat distribution.
 As you may know, you cannot spot reduce fat.
 In other words, even when you lose weight through diet and exercise, that weight will come off in certain areas depending on how your body naturally distributes fat.
 We would all love to pick and choose where these areas ideally would be.
 Liposuction gives you the opportunity to do that.
 This cosmetic procedure is common and safe with a relatively short recovery time.
 Over 220,000 Americans get liposuction every year.

 Your nose can change the entire look of your face and unfortunately, some of us have especially long noses, wide noses, or a pronounced bump or two on our noses.
 Ignoring the looks department, rhinoplasty and nose-altering cosmetic procedures can also provide practical benefits, like treating sleep apnea and difficulty breathing.
-Now patients can enjoy all of these benefits without invasive surgery.
+This is why so many people choose to get the 8 West Clinic Rhinoplasty cosmetic procedure done.
+Rhinoplasty is rapidly growing in popularity and it’s easy to see why!

 Enter nonsurgical rhinoplasty.
 In just 15 to 20 minutes, surgeons can inject patients with fillers that will correct nose shapes.
 That includes reshaping the bridge of the nose, the end of the nose, and changing the appearance of patients’ nostrils.
 It’s quick and nonsurgical.
 This popular alternative may require some maintenance or future injections to keep up the procedure’s benefits and appearance.